Last Updated on June 4, 2023 by Dave Farquhar

 Choosing a replacement outlet

 Buy an outlet that matches the one you have.
 If it’s a two-prong outlet, get a two-prong outlet.
 Don’t replace a two-prong outlet with a three-prong and leave it ungrounded or create a bootleg ground.
 That’s dangerous.
 If it’s a three-prong outlet, look for whether it’s 15 amp or 20 amp.
-If one of the slots is a cross shape, it’s 20 amp.
+If one of the slots is a T shape, it’s 20 amp.
 Don’t replace a 15 amp outlet with a 20 amp outlet.

-With a properly wired, quality high-grade outlet, arcing, burn marks and plugs getting hot will all be history.
+With a properly wired, quality high-grade outlet, sparks, arcing, burn marks and plugs getting hot will all be history.

 If the cover plate is broken, buy a new cover plate too.
 Unbreakable cover plates aren’t actually impossible to break, but they are much less brittle than traditional cover plates.
 I try to buy oversized unbreakable cover plates when I can.
 That way if there are any dings or bad paint right around the outlet, it covers it.